UModeler/UModeler.github.io/_sources/UVEditor/uvtransform.txt

      Transfoming elements holding ``SHIFT``

-Shared Edge
+Overlapped Edge
 ==============
- | An edge in uv space can occupy the same area of the other edge in 3D space so it will be helpful to display the shared edges of the selected edges to edit UVs.
-Therefore UV editor displays the shared edges as green edges.
+ | An edge in uv space can be overlapped the other edge in 3D space so it will be helpful to display the overlapped edges of the selected edges to make it easiser to edit UVs.
+Therefore The overlapped edges are displayed as green edges.

    .. figure:: /images/UModeler_UVEditor_SharedEdges.gif
      :scale: 55 %

-     Green edges are shared edges of the selected edges.
+     Overlapped edges are represented in green.